 More than a few woodturners will insist that their tools of choice (or the one's they are selling) are the finest available.
 Perhaps.
-Tools are necessary of course, but I place more emphasis on turning skills like sharpening, properly holding a tool, body position and movement, form and design.
-For a master of those skills, the actual tool used to achieve the end result is of secondary importance.
+Tools are necessary for woodworking of course, but I place more emphasis on turning skills like sharpening, properly holding a tool, body position and movement, form and design.
+For a master of these skills, the actual tool used to achieve the end result is of secondary importance.
 My advice to any new or inexperienced turner is to master fundamental skills before investing a lot of money in every tool and accessory available.
-Admittedly, when I began turning in earnest, I bought a lot of tools that I never used again after taking David Ellsworth's class.
-His philosophy, coupled with a lot of practice, greatly improved my turning skills.
+Admittedly, when I began turning in earnest, I hastily bought a lot of tools - tools that I never used again after taking David Ellsworth's class.
+His philosophy, coupled with a LOT of practice on my part, greatly improved my turning skills, which in turn led me to wonder whether I really needed a whole bunch of expensive tools (having watched David use allen wrenches for hollowing).
 The process also changed my views about tools, specifically that expensive doesn't mean better.
-David of course, was selling his bowl gouge, a tool I love and use extensively.
+David of course, was selling his bowl gouge which I love and use extensively.
 But what really intrigued me were his hollowing tips and bars.
 When the economic recession hit in 2007/8, and I began turning smaller, I began experimenting with making tools myself.